-Where to stay in Ho Chi Minh City for 3 days
+Where to stay in Ho Chi Minh City for Solo Travellers

 If you are only in Saigon for 3 days, definitely stay within District 1 or close to the area.
-Most attractions are in walking distance.
-Plus, most tour companies will include a free pick-up if you are staying within District 1.
+Most attractions are within walking distance.
+Plus, most tour companies for day trips will include a free pick-up if you are staying within District 1.